SunCoast Premier Medical

 Known as the silent killer, hypertension or high blood pressure affects millions of people in this country - many without even knowing it.
 For this reason, our providers screen for hypertension with each visit to our practice.

 What is Hypertension?

 Hypertension refers to high blood pressure.
-Blood pressure is an essential factor when determining the fitness of a patient's cardiovascular system and heart.
-It measures the amount of blood the heart pumps and how much resistance blood meets when moving through the arteries.
-The harder the heart works and the more resistance blood meets, the higher the numbers go.
+When determining the fitness of your cardiovascular system, blood pressure is the central factor in measuring the amount of blood pumped and the resistance it meets moving through the arteries.
+Higher numbers indicate the heart working harder combined with excess blood resistance.
 Over time, untreated hypertension can lead to serious health problems including a heart attack or stroke.

-This is one of the major problems with this particular condition.
-For most people, there are no symptoms, which is why Dr. Perez screens for it by taking blood pressure readings with each visit.
-Occasionally, patients will complain of headaches or shortness of breath, but it’s not unusual to feel perfectly fine and still have high blood pressure.
+One major challenge with hypertension is most people exhibit no symptoms.
+This is why here at SunCoast Premier Medical we screen for hypertension by taking blood pressure readings with each visit.
+Occasionally patients complain of headaches or shortness of breath, but it’s not unusual to feel perfectly fine while still having high blood pressure.

-Anyone can develop high blood pressure, but there are some key risk factors Dr. Perez watches for such as:
+Anyone can develop high blood pressure, but there are some key risk factors:

 At SunCoast Premier Medical, most major insurances are accepted.
 For a complete list, please call our office before the scheduled appointment and speak with one of our knowledgable staff members to verify coverage.